Multi

 So how reliable are the BofE's figures?
 Well, we know for a fact their inflation figures have been rubbish of late.
 Recent internal and external reviews (see here and here) have shown that the government underestimated inflation during the post pandemic/ Ukraine invasion inflation shocks.
 If it's underestimating inflation, it's probably calculating growth incorrect too.
 Indeed they have been...
 So I wouldn't be surprised if someone pops up in a few years and tells us that actually the economy has been in recession after all (see here).
 There certainly seems to me to be some disconnect between the Bank of England's statistics and my lived experience...
 At best we seem to be experiencing what Iain Macleod would describe as Stagflation - stagnant economic growth, high inflation and increasing unemployment...
 So ...

 We all laughed at Liz Truss but her dash for "Growth Growth Growth" through deeply misguided and appallingly executed did at least correctly identify Britain's great problem ...
 Stubborn stagnation.
 Since Brexit the economy has been seemingly stuck in a doom loop of near zero growth.
 Hence various bungled attempts to give it CPR which fail to bring the patient back to life but give them a nasty shock before they return to a coma...
-It is thought that Britain's hard Brexit far from provided £350m/week for the NHS actually shaved about 2% off GDP.
+It is thought that Britain's hard Brexit far from providing £350m/week for the NHS actually shaved about 2% off GDP.
 That's the difference between getting by and bumping along the bottom.
 Last time we were here Ted Heath's solution was the Barber boom and...

 No comments: